 Cotton is famously smooth and soft, two qualities that are essential for a great night’s sleep.
 However, what you may not know is that cotton is also breathable.
 This means cotton sheets don’t trap heat – so long night sweats!
 Add low maintenance to the list of benefits because pure cotton is odor resistant and machine washable, so you can launder the fabric every seven to ten days.
 Cotton bedding also maintains its shape well (that fitted sheet will actually stay fitted) and is extremely durable, so you can rest assured your investment will last.

-Egyptian Cotton vs. Regular Cotton
+Long-staple Cotton vs. Short-staple Cotton

 Egyptian Cotton and regular cotton actually come from entirely different plants.
 Egyptian cotton is grown along the Nile River Valley in Egypt, this cotton produces the finest longest staples and has been used for over 140 years.
 Because this cotton is hand picked (in contrast to saw or roller ginning), it does not put any stress on the fibers, leaving them straight and fully intact.
 Long-staple Egyptian cotton also comes from the Gossypium Barbadense species (like Pima), but it is stronger and softer due to the hot and dry climate of the Nile River Valley’s climate.

 Upland cotton also known as short-staple cotton or plainly “Regular cotton” makes up 90% of all cotton production worldwide.
 This staple variety of cotton originated in Mexico from the Gossypium Hirsutum species.
 The fibers are collected through a saw gin – a machine that uses a series of circular saws with fine teeth to remove the fibers from the seeds – which is hard and often results in tears.